FORESTON61/pricewise-api/README.md

 ---

-## ⚠️ Current Status
+## ⚠️ Status

-This is a basic backend setup.
+This is a starter backend.

-- No real price tracking yet
+No real price tracking yet.
-- No database
-- No external API integration

 ---

-## 🧠 Future Plan

-- Integrate price history (Amazon, Flipkart, etc.)
-- Add real Buy/Wait decision engine
-- Add user wishlist & alerts
-- Optimize for scale

----

 ## 👤 Author

-Built by FORESTON61
+FORESTON61